man who feels pain in front of the leg of cruralgia type

 Ice or heat

-To relieve cruralgia-type pain (especially in the early stages), it may be appropriate to use the ice or heat.
-Often patients make the mistake of applying these modalities in the leg.
-You will have understood that since the source of the pain generally comes from the lumbar region, it is preferable to put heat or ice in the lower back to optimize the treatment.
+Often, patients make the mistake of applying these modalities in the leg.
+You will understand that since the source of the pain generally comes from the lumbar region, it is preferable to put heat or ice in the lower back to optimize the treatment.

-Now, how can one choose between the two?
-In reality, there are no right answers, and each person may react differently and have certain preferences.
 Generally speaking, it is recommended to use ice for the first 24-48 hours due to its anti-inflammatory abilities.
 It can even be applied regularly to control the acute phase (15 minutes with a compress, repeated every 2 hours).

 After a few days, you can apply heat to reduce muscle tension by using a heating bag, a towel soaked in hot water, or a hot water bottle.
 Some prefer to take a warm bath altogether to benefit from the heat effect.